DWebYVR/notes/content/June 2023 Garden Gathering.md

 >
 > Is there a language or technology you always wanted to explore?
 Only have an hour before you have to run for your morning standup?
 Just need to get some work done?
 No matter the language, level or how much time you have to spare - show up!

-Maybe David L would be interested.
+Maybe David L would be interested. [[DWeb Drop In]] page created for further planning.

 Rithika
 - needs to make a people page ;)